Home

 World-Class Faculty

-Among them are five members of the American Academy of Arts and Sciences, four members of the National Academy of Sciences, and 10 Members of the American Association for the Advancement of Science.
+Among them are five members of the American Academy of Arts and Sciences, four members of the National Academy of Sciences.
 They are committed to helping students discover their academic passion.
 Every day, they work to expand students’ intellectual horizons, preparing them for life after college with real-world knowledge and skills.

 Spotlight on CAS Academics